vutran/dext-hackernews-plugin/README.md

 ## Usage

-In Dext, type `gh`, then your query.
+In Dext, type `hn`, then one of the following options below.

+- `top` - Fetch top stories
+- `best`- Fetch best stories
+- `new` - Fetch new stories

 ## Related